‘General Hospital’ Spoilers: Julian And Ava Convicted, Maxie To Surprise Nathan At Nurses’ Ball?

 — General Hospital (@GeneralHospital) May 10, 2017

 Julian seems to be destined for a life in prison.
 General Hospital viewers also want Alexis (Nancy Lee Grahn) to be freed from Julian’s violence.
-However, some spoilers say he could be offered a deal by prosecutors, so he may not end up in jail for as long as we think after all.
+However, some spoilers claim he could be offered a deal by prosecutors, so he might not end up in jail for as long as fans think after all.

-The deal might be to plead guilty for ten years instead of facing life in prison.
+The deal might be to plead guilty for 10 years instead of facing life in prison.

 Maxie to surprise Nathan at the Nurse’s Ball?

 Other General Hospital spoilers teased that Maxie will be returning to the soap opera soon.
-The Nurses’ Ball is usually full of dramatic surprises, could Maxie (Kirsten Storms) show up and surprise Nathan?
+The Nurses’ Ball is usually full of dramatic surprises.
+Could Maxie (Kirsten Storms) show up and surprise Nathan?

-Nathan (Ryan Paevey) has been upset without his wife but she has chosen to focus on her career instead.
+Nathan (Ryan Paevey) has been upset without his wife, but she has chosen to focus on her career instead.

-Nina (Michelle Stafford) did offer Maxie her old job but she didn’t take it.
+Nina (Michelle Stafford) did offer Maxie her old job, but she didn’t take it.
 Maxie will soon figure out what is truly important to her and return to Nathan after realizing how much pain she had caused him.

 Nathan has his own trouble at home, but that doesn’t mean Nina can’t rely on him for advice. #GH starts RIGHT NOW on ABC! pic.twitter.com/Zv1xbhiXIO